 dispenses with the requirement to serve a notice of eviction

 extends or shortens the time by which a notice of eviction must be delivered.

 The notice requirement does not apply to action against trespassers who have never had permission to enter or occupy the premises.

 From 7 August 2021 if an eviction does not take place on the date specified on the notice, a further notice of eviction must be delivered to the premises at least 7 days before the new eviction date.

 Before 23 August 2020 HCEOs did not have to notify the tenants in advance about the eviction date, although some HCEOs did drop off the writ and return a day or two later.
 Before 23 August 2020, seven days' notice was required only if a HCEO was seeking to seize goods and money as well as recover possession of the property.

 Applications to stay or set aside

-Any other application, such as to set aside the original possession order, must be made to the county court.
+An application relating to the possession order, such as to set aside or vary the original possession order, must be made to the County Court.

 Directory of High Court Enforcement Officers

 HCEOs are commercial agencies authorised by the High Court and not employees of the court.
 The Directory of High Court Enforcement Officers contains the names of enforcement officers in England and Wales who have been authorised to execute High Court writs.